kalmuthu/SONIC/Core file manager.md

 # About this Manual

-This document describes a core file mangement framework in SONiC network operating system.
-This feature helps to manage the  generation of core file  and exporting them to an external server for better debuggability.
+This document describes a core file management framework in SONiC network operating system.
+This feature helps to manage the  generation of core files  and exporting them to an external server for better debuggability.

 # Scope